ramensoftware/windows-11-start-menu-styling-guide/README.md

 ```

 ### Other properties & attributes
-- Rotate, Scale and Skew:
+- Applies to Rotate, Scale and Skew:
   - `CenterX`: Offsets the transform's origin on the X axis.
   - `CenterY`: Offsets the transform's origin on the Y axis.
   - `CenterZ`: Offsets the transform's origin on the Z axis.
 (Only for `Transform3D`)